School Science Lessons

 Neonicotinoid insecticides, neonics, are systemic insecticides, so taken to all parts of the plant, used for seed treatment, pot plant soil treatment, turf spray,

-foliar spray in glass houses for fruit trees.
+They are used as foliar sprays in glass houses for fruit trees.

 They have been blamed for the present decline in the bee population and so have been partially banned in some countries.